HOME ABOUT REPORTS CONTACT HELP WANTED

 There are significant gaps in coverage.
 Only 2% of the population in low-income countries have received at least one vaccine dose, compared to nearly two-thirds of the people in high-income countries.
 It also ends up that COVAX will only be able to distribute half the vaccines it planned.
 And World Health Organization officials now say that Africa won't be fully vaccinated until 2024.

 We don't pretend to be vaccine experts.
 We don't know all the details of how this will be executed.
 But we know what is happening right now is inadequate.
 The global threat of Covid-19 will not be solved until the vaccine is available for all.

-Over 800,000 U.S. citizens have died from Covid 19.
+Over one million U.S. citizens have died from Covid 19.
 Over 5 million people worldwide have been killed.
 Vaccinating the globe is one of the most pressing matters of international security of our time.